objectionary/eo/README.md

 [C#](https://en.wikipedia.org/wiki/C_Sharp_%28programming_language%29):
 all of them have something we don't tolerate.

+EO is not planning to become a mainstream language&mdash;this is not what we want.
+Our main goal is to prove to ourselves that true object-oriented programming is practically possible.
+Not just in books and abstract examples, but in real code that works.
+That's why EO is being created&mdash;to put all that "crazy" pure object-oriented ideas into practice and see whether they can work.
+It's an experiment, a prototype, a proof-of-concept.

 If you want to contribute, please join our
 [Gitter chat](https://gitter.im/yegor256/elegantobjects) first.